Knowledge Hub

 Can a third party enter into a contract that binds a business?

 The person or body that has been given the authority to enter into a contract on your behalf is called your agent.
-If the agent has contract formation authority the contract is binding on you as if you had been the one conducting any negotiations and either verbally agreeing the contract or signing a written contract agreement.
+If the agent has contract formation authority, the contract is binding on you as if you had been the one conducting any negotiations and either verbally agreeing on the contract or signing a written contract agreement.

 What are the different types of contract formation authority?

 There are different types of contract formation authority.
-Contract dispute resolution solicitors say that this can catch out the busy entrepreneur who is focussed on their long-term growth strategy and exit plans rather than the legal intricacies of contract formation authority.
+Contract dispute resolution solicitors say that this can catch out the busy entrepreneur who is focused on their long-term growth strategy and exit plans rather than the legal intricacies of contract formation authority.

-Contract formation authority can either consist of:
+Contract formation authority can consist of:

 • Actual authority (express and implied)